networknt/light-doc/content/en/tutorial/common/_index.md

 For example, how to do service registry and service discovery?
 How to use service module to bound implementations to an interface, How to inject java beans into service map so that other modules can use the singleton instance.
-It also covers how to test and debug services built on top of the light platform.
+It also covers how to test and debug services built on top of the Light platform.

 ### Test